Financial Aid FAQ's

-You can pay online, by mail, in person, via drop box, by phone, or via EFT.
+You can pay online, by mail, in person, via drop box, or via EFT.
 See: Ways to Pay

 Are you trying to view your student's account information?
-Students have the ability to add the parent as an authorized user to view their account info.
-The student must login to my.newpaltz.edu and navigate to 'My Student Account to 'add an authorized user'.
+Students have the ability to add the parent as an authorized user to view their account information.
+The student must login to my.newpaltz.edu and navigate to “My Student Account” to “add an authorized user”.
 The parent will then receive an email with a link.
 That link will provide account information and the ability to make payments.